ahowe12/AHoweFiles/final_partII_AlenaHowe.md

 *Target Audiences*

 There are two target audiences that I hope to reach with my story:
-1. Museum fundraisers: They are tasked with making a case for why their institution needs sustained or increased funding.
+1. Current/persepctive museum fundraisers/professionals: They are tasked with making a case for why their institution needs sustained or increased funding.
 They could use my visualizations to better understand how competitive/saturated their market is or to make a case for why their institution is vital to their community (especially for communities that have little access to museums).
 They would use this information when writing a grant for a foundation or soliciting a donor.
 They would focus on the supply and demand of museums on a per capita basis.
+Museum professionals entering the field could use this information to determine where the most jobs are and where salaries might be the highest.
 2. General public: These visualizations would help people outside of the museum field understand how broad and diverse this sector is and demonstrate how little or how much access they have to these resources.
 For people who aren’t aware of the museums in their geographic area, my visualizations might encourage them to explore their local museum sector.
 For people who participate in the arts, my visualizations might encourage them to start donating or increase their giving to the institutions that they value.

 *Interviewees*

 I’m going to identify individuals to interview based on my knowledge of their engagement in the arts.
-For instance, I plan on interviewing a couple of students in my Advanced Fundraising class, because they are knowledgeable about the impact of the arts sector as well as donor motivations to give.
-They are my “expert” audience.
-My “novice” audience that more closely represents the general public will be individuals outside of the MAM program who aren’t as familiar with the field.
-I will get feedback from my roommate, boyfriend, and non-MAM classmates in Telling Stories with Data.
+For instance, I plan on interviewing a Master of Arts Management (MAM) student from my Advanced Fundraising class, because she would be knowledgeable about the impact of the arts sector as well as donor motivations to give.
+I will also interview one or two MAM students who aren't taking TSWD and aren't going into visual arts.
+The MAM students are my “expert” audience.
+My “novice” audience that more closely represents the general public will be individuals outside of the MAM program and TSWD who aren’t as familiar with the field or this assignment.
 My goals for the interview are to gauge whether the participants understand what the visualizations are about as well as their level of interest in the content (do they want to learn more/did they learn something new).

 *Interview Script*